alainwolf/roll.urown.net/server/server-tls.rst

     :start-after: oid_section
     :end-before: [ req ]

-Enforce to create 2048 bit keys, set the location and name of private key files, disable password protection of server private keys, use the SHA-256 algoritm to sign our keys.
+Enforce to create 3072 bit keys, set the location and name of private key files, disable password protection of server private keys, use the SHA-256 algorithm to sign our keys.

 .. literalinclude:: config-files/openssl-server.cnf